otrv4/otrv4/otrv4.md

     * In the case that he wants to immediately send a data message if no message was attached to the Non-Interactive-Auth message or no data message was received:
-      * Follows what is defined on the
+      * Follows what is defined in the
         [Inmediately sending a data message](#inmediately-sending-a-data-message)
         section.
 Note that he will not perform a new DH ratchet (even after receiving a data message), but he will advertize the new derived `our_ecdh.public` and `our_dh.public`.
 He will start by using the derived and decided `chain_key_s[i][j]`.
     * In the case that he immediately receives a data message:
-        * Follows what is defined on the
+        * Follows what is defined in the
           [Inmediately receiving a data message](#inmediately-receiving-a-data-message)
           section.
 Note that he will use the derived and decided `chain_key_r[i][k]`.